Vedanandareddy/Webdevelopment_Projects/Backend_JS/8.EJS_template_engine/info.md

 This assumes a views directory containing an index.ejs page.

+In your Express app, res.render('index', {...}) works even though index is not explicitly defined in your JavaScript code because Express automatically looks for an index.ejs file inside the views directory when you call res.render('index').

 {siteName,searchText} this automatically creates and object  {siteName:siteName,searchText:searchText}

 template engine ejs uses ejs format instead of html